-At the same time in the two spirals of change, supported by updates of the Implementation plan, we will play simulation games on the other key processes - Partnership Development Process; Catalogue Management and Customers Management Process; and Innovation Management Process to be reflected in D3.15. and D3.5. respectively.
+At the same time in the two spirals of change, supported by updates of the Implementation plan, we will play simulation games on the other key processes - Partnership Development Process; Catalogue Management and Customers Management Process; and Innovation Management Process.

-2.4.
-Aligning Change Management Initiative and ADKAR Lifecycle change.
+2.4 Aligning Change Management Initiative and ADKAR Lifecycle

+The change management model ADKAR suggests a lifecycle for implementation of the change.
+It aligns the building blocks of the ADKAR with a transformation project lifecycle from planning to deployment of the change.
 Thus, explaining, planning and designing the change (Awareness and Desire); developing the tools for change (Knowledge and Ability) and finally, deploying new capabilities through Reinforcement.